2AliRaza/AI-Data-Science/README.md

 # AI-Data-Science

-This repository contain all the assignments and work of my Al and Data Science Course At SMIT Fsd.a
+This repository contain all the assignments and work of my Al and Data Science Course At SMIT Fsd.